Luis Tavares: Enfusion

 At Enfusion 49, Tavares fought Mohamed Boubkari for the Enfusion Heavyweight title.
 He defeated Boubkari by a first round knockout.
 Moving up to Super Heavyweight, Tavares fought the reigning champion Jahfarr Wilnis.
 He won by unanimous decision.
 He defended the title twice, knocking out Mrad Akram and Fatih Ulusoy.

 In May 2018, he took part in the A1WCC Heavyweight tournament.
 He lost the quarterfinal bout to Donegi Abena by an extra round decision.

 He fought Kamran Aminzadeh at Enfusion 69, in a non-title bout.
 Tavares won the fight by unanimous decision.
 He vacated the Enfusion title in September 2018, after signing with Glory.

 Glory

 His Glory debut came at Glory 62 against Artur Gorlov.
 He defeated him by split decision.
 His second fight was against Felipe Micheletti, at Glory 66.
 Micheletti won the fight by split decision.

 Tavares faced Michael Duut at Glory 69.
 He won the fight by unanimous decision.
 Tavares was scheduled to fight Stéphane Susperregui at Glory Collision 2.
 He defeated Susperregui by unanimous decision.
 For his fifth Glory appearance, Tavares was scheduled to fight Donegi Abena at Glory 77.
 He won the fight by unanimous decision.

-Tavares was scheduled to fight Sergej Maslobojev at Glory 78: Arnhem.
+Tavares was scheduled to fight Sergej Maslobojev at Glory 78: Rotterdam.
 A month before the bout, Maslobojev withdrew due to injury and was replaced by Felipe Micheletti.
 Tavares won the rematch by unanimous decision.